Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Fermionic to Bosonic Mapping

 In the seminal work~\cite{bray_scsa_original_1974}, Bray employed a bootstrap method to calculate the anomalous dimensions of the $O(N)$ model within the SCSA.
 The results are as follows.
 For $d = 3$, it was found that $\eta_{\text{SCSA}}(d = 3, N = 1) = 0.177, \eta_{\text{SCSA}}(d = 3, N = 2) = 0.11$, and $\eta_{\text{SCSA}}(d = 3, N = 3) = 0.079$.
 For $d = 2$, it was found that $\eta_{\text{SCSA}}(d = 2, N > 1) = 0$ vanishes for any $N > 1$.
 For $N = 1$, it was found that either $\eta = 0$ or $\eta = 0.453$ are possible.
 To our knowledge and understanding, it has not been determined which.
 The case for $N = 1$ corresponds to an Ising-like order parameter; in the electronic problem, this is the order parameter of a doubly degenerate CDW.

 We comment briefly on the SBE(b) approximation, which truncates on the PA by neglecting the rest functions $M^r$.
 The analysis above for the PA can be straightforwardly repeated by additionally requiring the PA diagrams to be $U$-reducible.
-It is then found that all rainbow diagrams are excluded.
-Thus, the SBEb's critical exponents are expected to simply be those of the tadpole diagram; i.e., $\eta_{\text{SBEb}} = 0$.
-Finally, we believe that full D$\Gamma$A or any cluster extension of these methods -- which supplement approximates $V_{\text{2PI}}$ by a local quantity, or one on a finite cluster, cannot change these finite temperature universal aspects.
-Our reasoning for this is that since frequency dependence is irrelevant, introducing a finite cluster $V_{\text{2PI}}$ amounts to changing the value fermionic bare interaction by atmost making it finite range.
+It is then found that all rainbow diagrams of order $\mathcal{V}_0^3$ and above are excluded.
+Thus, the SBE(b)'s critical exponents are expected to simply be those of mean-field; i.e., $\eta_{\text{SBE(b)}} = 0$.
+Finally, we believe that full D$\Gamma$A or any real space cluster extension of these methods -- which approximates $V_{\text{2PI}}$ by a local quantity, or one on a finite cluster, cannot change these finite temperature universal aspects.
+Our reasoning for this is that since frequency dependence is irrelevant, introducing a local or a cluster $V_{\text{2PI}}$ amounts to changing the value of the fermionic bare interaction either: by a local value in a local approximation of $V_{\text{2PI}}$, or by a finite-range function for a real-space cluster approximation.